Skip to main content

 There are lots of chalets to choose from in this area, from the more basic self-catered accommodation to ones offering hot tubs, gyms, saunas and full-board catering for large groups.

-Apartments in Peisey Nancroix
+Holidays Rentals in Peisey Nancroix

 The apartments in the villages are usually a stone’s throw from the pistes.